Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Proof of Concept

 \subsection{Functional System Architecture}

 For the sake of simplicity, we focus our experiments on modules related to model-based object detection.
 The relevant modules $m \in \mathbb{M}$ are summarized in Table~\ref{tab:proof:modules}.
-All modules are assumed to cover the entire environment, i.e. $\mathbb{E}_m = \mathbb{E}$.
+For brevity, within this proof of concept, we simplify the aspect of coverage and assume that all modules cover the entire environment, i.e. $\mathbb{E}_m = \mathbb{E}$.
 The performance values are derived from expert knowledge, while the cost values are defined as constant and based on average module processing time.
 They are derived from the quantitative results in Section~\ref{sec:proof:realWorld}.
 Besides, the module relations are defining module dependencies and situation dependent limitations.

 The functional architecture dynamically connects the modules, so that the planning block can operate with any valid module combination.
 Generally, the lidar object detection module, based on~\cite{Lang2018}, and the radar object detection module~\cite{danzer2019} are connected to the object tracking module, where detections are stabilized.
 Both object detection modules are based on point-cloud-based deep learning networks.
 For tracking, two variants exist: Variant A represents a labeled multi-Bernoulli Filter~\cite{Reuter2014}.
 Variant B represents a simplified single object longitudinal distance tracking.
 If required, the output of the tracking module, independent of its variant, is fed into the object plausibilization module~\cite{gies2020}.
 Depending on the active configuration, either object detections, tracked objects, or plausibilized objects are fed forward to the planning block.